-For starters, it’s a good idea not to burden NVC or psychology with the impossible task of trying solve the world’s problems.
-And if NVC has become the lens through which you approach challenge, let’s not move too swiftly through NVC’s first step in our rush to get to the alleged goldmine of needs.
-I’m speaking here about our capacity to OBSERVE.
+For starters, it’s a good idea not to burden NVC or psychology with the impossible task of trying solve the world’s problems or your own.
+And if NVC is the lens through which you approach challenges, consider exercising caution and not moving too swiftly through NVC’s first step in a feverish rush to get to the alleged goldmine of needs.
+I’m speaking here about the capacity to OBSERVE.
 In photography the aperture or “f” stop refers to the depth of field of the lens.
 The greater the depth of field, the more rich and detailed the visual information that will be recorded once the shutter is released.
 When someone is in pain, it’s useful to increase our depth of field vision so that we can appreciate the larger story.
 We can remember the words of the Sufi poet Rumi ..

 My heart is so small

 it's almost invisible.

 "Look," He answered,